isomerpages/pmo-nccs/media/press-release/_posts/2021-11-04-post-singapore-to-phase-out-unabated-coal-power-by-2050.md

 Although Singapore is a small city-state with limited options to deploy renewable energy at scale, our commitment to phase out coal complements our plans to transition to a low-carbon future, set out under the Long-Term Low-Emissions Development Strategy (LEDS).

 Effective international cooperation is needed to tackle climate change, a complex global challenge, and every country must do its part.
-Singapore seeks to work with international and regional partners to enable effective collaborations, strengthen consensus and in turn galvanise collective global climate action.
+Singapore seeks to work with international and regional partners to enable effective collaborations, strengthen consensus and in turn, galvanise collective global climate action.